 The state program supports the following principles:

-- Full funding for our public schools and the restoration of cuts made to school funding in order to give school leaders the resources and flexibility needed to innovate and deliver the highest quality education to all students in both K-12 and higher ed.
+· Full funding for our public schools in order to give school leaders the resources and flexibility needed to innovate and deliver the highest quality education to all students in K-12, higher education, and beyond.

 · Digital learning resources and technology integration in student learning environments to improve student outcomes and enable college and career readiness.

 · The recruitment and training of qualified teachers and innovative school administrators.

-- Increased access for students to high-level STEM, computer science, information technology and coding courses, with a focus on underrepresented female and minority students.
+· Increased access for students to high-level STEM, computer science, information technology (IT), and coding courses, with a focus on underrepresented students including women and people of color.

 · High standards and accountability.